aspectum/WorldsHardestGame_Q-Learning/README.md

 # The World's Hardest Game Q-Learning

-This is an implementation of the flash game **The World's Hardest Game Q-Learning** and of a Q-Learning algorithm to play it.
+This is an implementation of the flash game **The World's Hardest Game** and of a Q-Learning algorithm to play it.
 This fork contains numerous improvements over the original repo.

 Documentation is lacking, but you should be able to decypher what is going on.